Foam Rolling Routine for Middle Splits

 ## FAQ

-**Q: How often should I foam roll for middle splits?**
+**Q: How often should I foam roll if training for middle splits?**

-**Q: Can foam rolling replace stretching for middle splits?**
+**Q: Should I foam roll before or after stretching for splits?**